noelrivasc/remolino-clj/README.md

 You can see how adding just a few classes to most of the tags can get hard to read and ugly.
 This way of adding styles can also lead to dirty diffs and it's just distracting.

-When I write hiccup, I want to focus on functional aspects —markup, data, subs, events, that sort of stuff.
+- When I write hiccup, I want to focus on functional aspects —markup, data, subs, events.

-When I apply styles, I want to focus on visual aspects, and I prefer having clean commit diffs whose intention is evident.
+- When I apply styles, I want to focus on visual aspects.
+- I like clean commit diffs whose intention is evident.

 ## Remolino's solution

-To decouple styles from markup, this is my approach:
+Decouple styles from markup structure by using BEM, a theme map, and a macro to combine them.

 ### Write hiccup using the BEM naming convention.